Wesley Woodyard

-Wesley Woodyard Jr. (born July 21, 1986) is an American former professional football linebacker.
-He played college football for the University of Kentucky and was signed as an undrafted free agent by the Denver Broncos in 2008.
+Wesley Woodyard Jr. (born July 21, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Kentucky Wildcats and was signed as an undrafted free agent by the Denver Broncos in 2008.
 Woodyard also played for the Tennessee Titans.

 Early life

-Woodyard was born in LaGrange, Georgia and attended LaGrange High School.
+Woodyard was born in LaGrange, Georgia, and attended LaGrange High School.
 He was named the Georgia Class AAA Defensive Player of the Year by the Atlanta Journal-Constitution and was first-team all-state as a senior by the Georgia Sportswriters Association and the Journal-Constitution.
 As a four-year letterman and two-year starter at outside linebacker, the team posted a 51–3 record during his three seasons, winning a pair of state championships.

 College career

-As a freshman in 2004, Woodyard played in the first 10 games, and midway through the season, he switched from strong safety to inside linebacker.
+As a freshman at the University of Kentucky in 2004, Woodyard played in the first 10 games, and midway through the season, he switched from strong safety to inside linebacker.
 Woodyard recorded 34 tackles for the season and was selected for the Freshman All-SEC Team by SEC coaches.
 As a sophomore in 2005, he started all 11 games at linebacker.
 For the season, Woodyard recorded 100 tackles, seven for-a-loss, and four fumble recoveries.
 He was named second-team Sophomore All-American and All-SEC honorable mention.

 As a junior in 2006, Woodyard started all 13 games at linebacker, leading the team with 122 tackles and tackles-for-loss with 9.5.
 For the season, he earned Defensive MVP honors in the Music City Bowl.
 As a senior in 2007, Woodyard started all 13 games at linebacker, leading the team with 139 tackles.
 He is a member of Omega Psi Phi fraternity.